Shayan2781/Shayan2781/README.md

 #### About me
 > CE student at Amirkabir University of Technology
-* Currently working as a Front-end intern in Bale Messaging app
+* Currently working as a Senior Software engineer at Tapsi
-* My goal is to be a full-stack developer
 * Open to learn other technologies